dockstore/dockstore-documentation/docs/advanced-topics/tools-vs-workflows.rst

 - offers three different tool registration paths

 The most convenient way to register your tool and manage it on Dockstore is to have your image registered on Quay.io, your descriptor files hosted on GitHub, and choose our quick registration path.
-This gives Docktore the ability to automatically recognize the image's tags on Quay, link them back to the appropriate version on GitHub, and create the existing versions for you on Dockstore once you hit "Refresh".
+This gives Dockstore the ability to automatically recognize the image's tags on Quay, link them back to the appropriate version on GitHub, and create the existing versions for you on Dockstore once you hit "Refresh".
 If your image is registered on one of our other supported registries, you will have to register your tool manually.
 This means each version you want put on Dockstore must be added manually.
 To learn more about our different registration options, read the following tutorials: